-Singer Corporation is a well-established company, primarily known for producing high quality sewing machines for almost two centuries.
+Singer is a well-established company, primarily known for producing high quality sewing machines for almost two centuries.
 They may be the best company in the world within that niche, but brands live or die based on constant evolution so now they have also launched their own line of fabric steamers.

 We have gotten our hands on one of their steamers – the SteamWorks Pro – and this is our review.